JOHNNYMACONNY/ybf-studio/docs/functionality_test_results.md

 ## ✅ **Conclusion**

-**Overall Assessment**: The AudioServiceApp is **fully functional** and ready for production use.
+**Overall Assessment**: The YBF Studio is **fully functional** and ready for production use.
 All critical features are working correctly, and the application demonstrates:

 - ✅ **Robust Architecture**: Well-structured codebase with proper separation of concerns
 - ✅ **Reliable Build Process**: Consistent and fast build pipeline